Guide to the George W. Wilson papers

 Arrangement: The photographs appear to be in no particular order.

-Digitized copies: The certificate has been digitized and placed online in the Alaska’s Digital Archives (search George Wilson certificate).
+Digitized copies: The certificate has been digitized and placed online in the Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Copyright status of collection materials is unknown.